authors7771/FAITH/README.md

 ---

-# 🔍 FAITH: Framework for Automated In-app Test Harnessing
+# 🔍 FAITH: Framework for Android and iOS In-app browser Trust & certificate Handling

 FAITH is a modular framework designed to automate and reproduce in-app browser testing on mobile platforms.
 It enables certificate validation testing, root certificate injection, and DNS rerouting across Android and iOS environments.